ropensci/stplanr/cran-comments.md

 New sentence in Description field explains how to install the pct package while it is unavailable from CRAN.

+stplanr.Rmd vignette updated to pass on Solaris checks following feedback from CRAN submission

 ## Test environments

 * local R installation, R 4.1.1